Greetings to you thrill seekers, music lovers, and conversationalists all across the fruited plane.

 And that's the thought accompanying it with everybody who sends it out.

-Andrea Mitchell breathlessly, mere moments ago, was uh promoing an upcoming report on her show about Democrats' efforts to recall the Republican governor of Wisconsin, Scott Walker.
+Andrea Mitchell breathlessly, mere moments ago, was promoing an upcoming report on her show about Democrats' efforts to recall the Republican governor of Wisconsin, Scott Walker.

-And she said, Will they succeed?
+And she said, will they succeed?

 They are sure going to try.